MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-set-up-cost-objects.md

 * Create a new chart of cost object that is independent of the general ledger or add a new cost object to an existing chart of cost objects.
 You must create each cost object individually.

 ## <a name="to-transfer-dimension-values-from-the-general-ledger-to-the-chart-of-cost-objects"></a>To transfer dimension values from the general ledger to the chart of cost objects
-1. Set a dimension to be the cost object dimension in the **Update CA Dimensions** window.
+1. Set a dimension to be the cost object dimension on the **Update CA Dimensions** page.
 Only the values from this dimension are transferred.
 2. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Cost Objects**, and then choose the related link.
 3. Choose the **Get Cost Objects from Dimension** action to transfer dimension values to the chart of cost objects.
 The function transfers the dimension values that you defined in step 1.